The Ecoteer Story

 Fuze Ecoteer establishes project sites working alongside local communities and/or NGOs to create mutually beneficial outcomes.
 At each project site they offer education and alternative sources of income for the local communities.
 These local participants receive up to 35% of volunteer fees being given to them for services rendered.
 The programmes also provide donations and manpower to the NGOs that they work with.
 The project sites are all run to the same business model: self-sustainable projects funded by voluntourism, school groups and corporate programmes.
 Ecoteer Responsible Travel helps to sell the programmes in Malaysia and Indonesia.

 Bring as many benefits as possible to our host communities and the environment which surrounds them.

 Humble but confident

 We listen to everyone – most of the mini projects are from feedback and ideas we have received from volunteers and villagers.
-Listening is vital to us and then we take action, however we are confident we are going in the right direction as we host ecotourism students from University Technology Malaysia who conduct annual external assessments of the impacts of our projects.
+Listening is vital to us and then we take action, however we are confident we are going in the right direction.
+We host ecotourism students from the University Technology Malaysia who conduct annual external assessments of the impacts of our projects.
 Negatives are what make us stronger, positives are just for the ego.

 We care about the environment, the local communities we work with and of course our volunteers.
 We always strive to do our best and more.

 Impactful and with a bite

 After the success of our small scale projects, we have been asked to play a significant role in developing Perhentian into a top Ecotourism destination.
 This is a huge honour and a sign of the respect that we are gaining from decision makers in the Perhentian Islands.